Double layer in ionic liquids: capacitance vs temperature: Results and discussions

-Fig.~\ref{fig:FIG2} highlights the structural differences at variable temperatures.
-Snapshots and cumulative number profiles ($\mathrm{cn}_\mathrm{N}(z)$)\bibnote{$\mathrm{cn}_\mathrm{N}(z)$ as a~total number of ions within a~distance $z$ from the surface plane.} indicate that a~smearing process takes place.
-It follows that the smearing of the second interfacial layer is of a~greater importance than of the very first layer.
+Fig.~\ref{fig:FIG2} highlights the structural differences at variable temperatures in terms of the total number of ions within a~distance $z$ from the surface plane ($\mathrm{cn}_\mathrm{N}(z)$).
+Note that the steps in the $\mathrm{cn}_\mathrm{N}(z)$ profiles indicate the formation of an ion layer.
+Smoothing of the $\mathrm{cn}_\mathrm{N}(z)$ profiles (Fig.~\ref{fig:FIG2}(a)--(b)) implies a~smearing process.

+It follows that the smearing of the second, co-ion interfacial layer is of a~greater importance than of the very first, counter-ion layer.
+Snapshots in Fig.~\ref{fig:FIG2}(c)--(d) depict how this layer is smeared with an increase of temperature.
 At~positive surface charges, the second layer is formed by cations on-top of the first layer of anions.
 While at low temperature the cation layer is stiff, it is smeared upon heating.
-The smearing is reflected in the smoothing of the $\mathrm{cn}_\mathrm{N}(z)$ profiles (Fig.~\ref{fig:FIG2}(a)--(b)) as well as in the broadening of the cation distribution (Fig.~\ref{fig:FIG2}(g)).
-Note that the step in the $\mathrm{cn}_\mathrm{N}(z)$ profiles indicates the formation of the cation layer.
-Snapshots in Fig.~\ref{fig:FIG2}(c)--(d) depict how this layer is smeared with an increase of temperature.
+The smearing is reflected also in the broadening of the cation distribution (Fig.~\ref{fig:FIG2}(g)).

 To rationalise the negative $\d{C}/\d{T}$ gradient at the peak potential, let us focus on cumulative number difference $\mathrm{cn}^\sigma_\mathrm{N}(z)-\mathrm{cn}^\mathrm{PZC}_\mathrm{N}(z)$.
-Fig.~\ref{fig:FIG3}(a)--(c) illustrates the difference at temperatures of 250\,K, 300\,K, and 500\,K. In Fig. \ref{fig:FIG3}(a), the minimum in the cumulative number difference is due to the repulsion of cations by the positive surface charge.
-The number of cations in the first layer decreases until all cations leave.
-The minimum appears equal for all temperatures.
-Thus, in contrast to the smearing of the second layer, the displacement of cations by anions is temperature independent.
-The smearing is evident from the decrease of the cumulative number difference maxima that corresponds to the layering of cations in the EDL.
+Fig.~\ref{fig:FIG3}(a)--(c) illustrates the difference at temperatures of 250\,K, 300\,K, and 500\,K. The minimum in the cumulative number difference is due to the repulsion of cations by the positive surface charge -- with increasing the surface charge, the number of cations in the first layer decreases until all cations leave.
+The maximum in the cumulative number difference is due to the accumulation of cations in the second layer.
+As can be seen in Fig.~\ref{fig:FIG3}(a)--(c), with increase of temperature, the height of these maxima decrease.

+Fig.~\ref{fig:FIG3}(d)--(e) shows the potential and temperature dependencies of the height of the first maximum for counter-ion (anion) and co-ion (cation) layers.
+As can be seen in Figs.~\ref{fig:FIG3}(d), the second layer reaches a~state of maximal number density ($\theta_2$).
+That state corresponds to the dense layer of \emph{co-ions}.
+Previously, we introduced the \emph{counter-ions} monolayer ansatz \cite{Kirchner2013tss,Ivanistsev2014wtw,Ivanistsev2015usp}.
+For the given model, the potential of the counter-ion monolayer formation is reached at very high values (not shown in Fig.~\ref{fig:FIG3}(e)); it is insensitive to the temperature and corresponds to a state with $\theta_1=\theta_\mathrm{max}$ and $\theta_2=0$.

+The concept of dense co-ion layer with $\theta_2$ is similar to the monolayer concept, as both are determined by the packing of ions.
+However, the maximal density of the co-ion is strongly dependent on the temperature -- in Fig.~\ref{fig:FIG3}(d), for $U < 1.8\,\mathrm{V}$, the number of cations decreases with increasing temperature.